Daegu

-Daegu is located in south-eastern Korea about 80 km from the seacoast, near the Geumho River and its mainstream, Nakdong River in Gyeongsang-do.
+Daegu is located in south-eastern Korea about 80 km from the coast, near the Geumho River and its mainstream, Nakdong River in Gyeongsang Province.
 The Daegu basin is the central plain of the Yeongnam region.
 In ancient times, the Daegu area was part of the proto-kingdom Jinhan.
 Subsequently, Daegu came under the control of the Silla Kingdom, which unified the Korean Peninsula.
-During the Joseon Dynasty period, the city was the capital of Gyeongsang-do, one of the traditional eight provinces of the country.
+During the Joseon period, the city was the capital of Gyeongsang Province, one of the traditional eight provinces of the country.

-Daegu was an economic motor of Korea during the 1960s–1980s period and was especially known for its electronics industry.
+Daegu was an economic motor of Korea during the 1960s–1980s period.
 The humid subtropical climate of Daegu is ideal for producing high-quality apples, thus the nickname, "Apple City".
-Daegu is also known as "Textile City".
-Textiles used to be the pillar industry of the city.
-With the establishment of the Daegu-Gyeongbuk Free Economic Zone, Daegu is currently focusing on fostering fashion and high-tech industries.
+Daegu is also known as "Textile City", as textiles used to be the main industry of the city.
+With the establishment of the Daegu-Gyeongbuk Free Economic Zone, Daegu currently focuses on fostering fashion and high-tech industries.

-Daegu was the host city of the 22nd World Energy Congress, the 2011 World Championships in Athletics and the 2003 Summer Universiade.
-It also hosted four matches in the 2002 FIFA World Cup.

 History

 Prehistory and early history

-Archaeological investigations in the Greater Daegu area have revealed a large number of settlements and burials of the prehistoric Mumun Pottery Period (around 1500–300 BC).
+Archaeological investigations in the Greater Daegu area have revealed a large number of settlements and burials of the prehistoric Mumun pottery period (around 1500–300 BC).
 In fact, some of the earliest evidence of Mumun settlement in Gyeongsangdo have been excavated from Siji-dong and Seobyeon-dong.
 Dongcheon-dong is one of the substantial Mumun agricultural villages that have been excavated.
 The Dongcheon-dong site dates back to the Middle Mumun (around 850–550 BC) and contains the remains of many prehistoric pit-houses and agricultural fields.
 Megalithic burials (dolmens) have also been found in large numbers in Daegu.

 Ancient historical texts indicate that during the Proto–Three Kingdoms (Mahan, Jinhan, and Byeonhan) period, Daegu was the site of a chiefdom or walled-town polity known from that time, according to historical records, as Dalgubeol.
 It was absorbed into the kingdom of Silla no later than the fifth century.
 The vestiges of the wall can be seen, and relics have been excavated in the current Dalseong Park.